h2oai/nitro/docs/writing-plugins.md

 custom_javascript = '''
 exports.show_count = (context, element, data) => {
+    // 'data' is a dictionary-like object whose fields
+    //   hold values sent by Python.
-    // read "data" (an object) and render the component inside the HTML element "element". element.innerText = data.unicorn_count
+    // 'element' is the HTML element for the box. element.innerText = data.unicorn_count
 };
 '''